 Ray Dalio’s New York Times bestselling book, Principles, has created a lot of buzz around the Team Dimensions™ Profile.
 Consequently, many organizations have begun using this assessment in conjunction with behavioral assessments like DiSC®.

 So how are the profiles related?
-While the two have a similar foundation, the Team Dimensions profile is actually a separate model and has no basis in DiSC.
+The Team Dimensions profile is actually a separate model and has no basis in DiSC Theory.
 Both assessments are published by John Wiley & Sons, but they were created using different theories and measure different aspects of an individual.

 The Team Dimensions Model

 What role do you play on a team?

 The Team Dimensions Profile 2.0 guides individual team members to discover their natural talents in four fundamental team roles.
 It helps each individual answer the question, “What do I do well?”
 Or, “What kinds of projects are energizing for me?”